Skip to content

 • As a starting guess the projection, A_{mn} = \langle \psi_{mk} | g_{n} \rangle, of the Bloch states |\psi_{nk} \rangle onto trial localized orbitals |g_{n}\rangle (See section D of [Souza2002a])

-What ABINIT does is to take the Bloch functions from a ground state calculation and compute these two ingredients.
-Then, Wannier90 is executed.
+If option 1 or 2 is chosen, Wannier90 is executed during the Abinit run after the wavefunction is computed.
 Wannier90 is included as a library in ABINIT and the process is automatic, so that in a single run you can do both the ground state calculation and the computation of MLWFs.
+We call this single-run mode.

 configure --with-config-file=myconf.ac9